manzcube/manzcube.github.io/README.md

-It's my portfolio, made with only React so I can use the free hosting of gh-pages.
+Only React portfolio, hosting with gh-pages.